jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 ![Mounting](pictures/fpv_tx_mounted.jpg "Mounting FPV Transmitter")

 On the other end from the SMA connector are two slots that will nicely fit M3 nylon hardware.
 A spacer is needed to keep some standoff from the conductive frame.
-I used the smallest diameter HQ propeller mounting bushings since they were a pretty good fit.
+I used the smallest diameter HQ propeller mounting bushings since they were a pretty good fit but I'll probably 3D print some spacers that are sized better.

 ### Transmitter Operation